What will the hospital of tomorrow look like?

 What is TKM's contribution to TransMedTech's innovation trajectory?

-CL: The tools offered by TKM allow TransMedTech teams to conduct monitoring .
-This monitoring work helps to validate that each project selected and supported by the Institute is truly relevant and innovative.
+Christophe Lecante : “ The tools offered by TKM allow TransMedTech teams to carry out monitoring on a global scale.
+This monitoring work makes it possible to validate that each project selected and supported by the Institute is truly relevant and innovative.

-The literature review also helps to ensure that there is added value industrial property issues , and this on a global scale.
+The literature review also helps to ensure that there is added value industrial property issues , and this on a global scale.”

 TransMedTech, in partnership with TKM, is a key player, both operationally and methodologically, in the service of research and innovation for more inclusive precision health.